inanulusoy/STcorr/README.md

 # STcorr
-An IDL code for the topgraphic correction of Thermal Infrared Satellite Imagery
+An IDL code for image based normalization of lapse-rate and illumination effects on nighttime TIR imagery